Price Up, Open Interest Down: Short Covering or Profit Taking?

 In every case, the price move itself was the last signal.
 What mattered was the state of the book before it happened.

-The Deep Dive panel in AnomIQ shows all of this live: RPI, OI_z, NTI, and vol_z across three timeframes, for every instrument the scanner tracks.
+The Deep Dive panel in AnomIQ shows all of this live: Relative Price Impact, Open Interest Z-Score, Net Taker Imbalance, and Total Volume Z-Score across three timeframes, for every instrument the scanner tracks.
 Three sessions.
 Across all three sessions, the structural conditions were visible before the largest price expansions.
 The exact trigger was not predictable; the regime was.

 The scanner filters described in this post are available as preset configurations in AnomIQ.
 The deep dive view shown in the screenshots is part of the standard dashboard for all plan tiers.